- Safety & Health

 My child’s daycare or school is closed, are there any options to secure backup care?

 We understand the disruption this may have on your academic progress and that this may cause additional stress for both you and your children.
-The National Association of School Psychologists has released a parent resource guide to think about ways to talk to your children about COVID-19.
+The National Association of School Psychologists offers a parent resource guide for guidance on ways to talk to your children about COVID-19.

 International students considering personal travel should contact the Office of International Student and Scholar Services (OISSS) for general travel and re-entry information.
 Please also see an FAQ for international students from the Global Brown Center.
 Additional questions can be directed to the following contacts:

-- School of Professional Studies: Associate Dean for Masters and Professional Programs, Shayna Kessel ([email protected]).
+- School of Professional Studies: Master’s students should email Associate Dean of Master’s and Professional Programs Shayna Kessel.